Get the latest from TODAY

 Bachelors for life?

-Thousands of former "confirmed" bachelors get married each year, usually to women they've known for less than a year or whom they've been going with for many years.
-Once men reach age forty-seven to fifty without marrying, the chances they will marry do not disappear, but they drop dramatically.
+Thousands of former “confirmed” bachelors get married each year, usually to women they’ve known for less than a year or whom they’ve been going with for many years.
+Once men reach age 47 to 50 without marrying, the chances they will marry do not disappear, but they drop dramatically.

 Please keep in mind that I’m talking about men who have never been married.
 Men who have been married before are open to remarry much later in life.
 They have entirely different relationships with women.